Michiel1992/voltstarP/SUPPORT.md

 ---

-*MyStar is not affiliated with Polestar.
+*Voltstar is not affiliated with Polestar.
 Polestar is a trademark of their respective owners.*